MileySJ/edrawing/README.md

 # edrawing

-in this platform you can sell your artworks simple by signing up and uploading them. you can also fin our local art supplies shop 🎨
+in this platform you can sell your artworks simply by signing up and uploading them. you can also find our local art supplies shop 🎨

 # Work in progress
 - add homepage